CodeWizardRakesh/Hand-Written-Number-Recognition/README.md

 # Hand-Written-Number-Recognition
-   This is built using Tensroflow
+   This is built using Tensorflow